loewenherz-projekt/robot_MCP/README.md

 A companion repository to my video about MCP server for the robot:
 - **MCP Server** for LLM-based AI agents (Claude Desktop, Cursor, Windsurf, etc.) to control the robot
 - **Direct keyboard control** for manual operation
+- **CLI AI Agent** can use it directly to control the robot with Claude, Gemini or GPT model

 If you want to know more about MCP refer to the [official MCP documentation](https://github.com/modelcontextprotocol/python-sdk)

 This repository suppose to work with the SO-ARM100 / 101 robots.
 Refer to [lerobot SO-101 setup guide](https://huggingface.co/docs/lerobot/so101) for the detailed instructions on how to setup the robot.

 Update!
 Now it partially supports [LeKiwi](https://github.com/SIGRobotics-UIUC/LeKiwi) (only arm, the mobile base control through MCP is TBD).
-I also added a simple agent that uses MCP server to control the robot with Claude.
-It is much more token efficient than many other agents as it is created specifically for this use case.
-Currently only works with Claude (other LLMs TBD).
+I also added a simple agent that uses MCP server to control the robot.
+It supports Claude, Gemini and GPT models.
+In my experience Claude is the best and GPT is not so good, Gemini is in between.

 After I released the video and this repository, LeRobot released a significant update of the library that breaks the compatibility with the original code.

 If you want to use the original code and exactly follow the video, please use [this release](https://github.com/IliaLarchenko/robot_MCP/tree/v0.0.1).

-The current version of the code works with the latest LeRobot version.
-It supports both SO-ARM100 and LeKiwi (arm only, not mobile base yet).
-I also did a very big refactoring of the code comparing to the original version discussed in the video.

 ## Quick Start